moseschmiedel/bachelor-thesis/text/thesis.typ

 position estimation.
 #v(.4em)
 Another possible optimization lies in the chosen path-loss model.
-This thesis only employed a single-slope model, but in the literature models with two or more slopes exists @zanella_best_2016[p.~20].
+This thesis only employed a single-slope model, but in the literature models with two or more slopes exist @zanella_best_2016[p.~20].
 This possibly could improve the accuracy of the distance estimation by employing different curves at different distances.
 #v(.4em)
 Regarding the localization algorithm, other methods could be explored.
 Possibilities include the weighted LMS approach